taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 Yes.

-One of the major steps of the upgrade process involves rebooting into a special `initramfs` environment, from which the system's software is upgraded.
+One of the major steps of the upgrade process involves rebooting into a custom `initramfs` environment, from which the system's software is upgraded.
 During that period of time, the system will be mostly non-functional and inaccessible.

 This stage may take **up to an hour**, so schedule the upgrade accordingly.